 Students will demonstrate an understanding of the foundations of school counseling, the K-12 educational processes, evidence-based prevention and intervention programs that address career, social/emotional, and academic development, as well as the evaluation of program outcomes.
-This standard is assessed in APCE 602, Foundations of School Counseling.
+This standard is assessed in APCE 602 & 608, Foundations of School Counseling.
 Areas assessed include:

-1. Orientation to School Counseling: Student demonstrates an understanding of the history, development and ethical standards of the school counseling profession.
-Student has knowledge of school counseling and career development models.

-2. System Support & Organizational Structure: Student demonstrates an understanding of the organizational structures of schools and the models of school-based collaboration and consultation.

-3. Comprehensive School Counseling Program & Design: Student demonstrates the knowledge and skills necessary to promote the academic, career/college readiness, and emotional/social development of P-12 students through the design and implementation of evidence-based, data-driven, comprehensive school counseling program.

-4. Counseling Practice, Prevention, Intervention & Coordination: Student demonstrates knowledge of effective prevention strategies, counseling interventions, and the has the skills to work with families, staff and faculty.
-Student demonstrates the knowledge to coordinate programs, projects, and find resources to effect social change.

-5. Advocacy: Student demonstrates skills and strategies necessary for effectively advocating for all students regardless of race, ethnicity or gender identity and possesses skills to empower students and their families to remove barriers to high academic achievement and career success.6.
+- 1. Orientation to School Counseling: Student demonstrates an understanding of the history, development and ethical standards of the school counseling profession.
+Student has knowledge of school counseling and career development models. - 2.
+System Support & Organizational Structure: Student demonstrates an understanding of the organizational structures of schools and the models of school-based collaboration and consultation. - 3.
+Comprehensive School Counseling Program & Design: Student demonstrates the knowledge and skills necessary to promote the academic, career/college readiness, and emotional/social development of P-12 students through the design and implementation of evidence-based, data-driven, comprehensive school counseling program. - 4.
+Counseling Practice, Prevention, Intervention & Coordination: Student demonstrates knowledge of effective prevention strategies, counseling interventions, and the has the skills to work with families, staff and faculty.
+Student demonstrates the knowledge to coordinate programs, projects, and find resources to effect social change. - 5.
+Advocacy: Student demonstrates skills and strategies necessary for effectively advocating for all students regardless of race, ethnicity or gender identity and possesses skills to empower students and their families to remove barriers to high academic achievement and career success. - 6.
 Instructional Planning & Delivery: Student demonstrates knowledge of core curriculum designs, lesson plan development, classroom management and differential development strategies.
-Student is competent in strategies to facilitate transitions and in increasing promotions and graduation rates.

-7. Program Evaluation: Student demonstrates knowledge and skills related to evaluating student outcomes, including conducting needs assessments, progress monitoring, and evaluating the outcomes of counseling and counseling-related programs.
+Student is competent in strategies to facilitate transitions and in increasing promotions and graduation rates. - 7.
+Program Evaluation: Student demonstrates knowledge and skills related to evaluating student outcomes, including conducting needs assessments, progress monitoring, and evaluating the outcomes of counseling and counseling-related programs.

-No data available for AY 2022-2023.
-Qualtrics surveys did not load/save the data entered.
-This was a problem last year and additional follow up will be made to ensure the problem does not persist.
+A mean score was calculated for each area of the rubric.
+Students scored between 3.0- 3.04. in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area.